FAOEuFMD/TOM-Recommender-System/README.md

 - Fill NaN values in brick mapping with zeroes.
 This is to indicate a skill is NOT present in a topic

 ### Merging: main actions
 - Use master_courses to get the accurate main_topic for each course.
-The tom_enrolments and master_courses tables were merged on course_id and moodle_id respectively.
+The tom_enrolments and master_courses tables were merged on course_shortname and shortname respectively.

 ## Identifying the skills gaps at a country level: approach